Formula Reference

 Accuracy and Limitations

-This calculator produces accurate results for the standard HEC Pakistan 4.0 grading scale.
-Results will match your official CGPA if your university follows the HEC standard percentage-to-grade conversion.
-Universities that use non-standard scales, such as NUST (where 80 percent earns an A), will produce slightly different results unless you enter letter grades directly from your transcript rather than percentages.
+This calculator produces accurate results for the standard HEC Pakistan 4.0 grading scale, matching your official CGPA if your university follows the HEC standard percentage-to-grade conversion.
+Universities using non-standard scales, such as NUST, will produce slightly different results unless you enter letter grades directly from your transcript rather than percentages.
+It does not account for grade replacement policies, incomplete grades, repeated course credits, or pass/fail courses.
+For any scholarship, job, or admissions application, always rely on the figure printed on your HEC-attested transcript, verified through the HEC transcript attestation service, rather than a calculator estimate.

 Frequently Asked Questions